nus-cs2103/website-base/admin/appendixE-gitHub.md

 ## Project Schedule Tracking

 In general, use the issue tracker (Milestones, Issues, PRs, Tags, Releases, and Labels) for assigning, scheduling, and tracking _all_ noteworthy project tasks, including user stories.
 Update the issue tracker regularly to reflect the current status of the project.
-You can also use GitHub's new [Projects feature](https://www.youtube.com/watch?v=C6MGKHkNtxU) to manage the project, but keep it linked to the issue tracker as much as you can.
+You can also use GitHub's [Projects feature](https://www.youtube.com/watch?v=C6MGKHkNtxU) to manage the project, but keep it linked to the issue tracker as much as you can.

 ### Using Issues:

-<big>**During the initial stages:**</big>
+<big>**During the initial stages**</big> (latest by the start of v1.2):

 * **Record each of the user stories you plan to deliver as an issue in the issue tracker.**
     %%e.g.%% `Title: As a user I can add a deadline`